jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 <div role="button" tabindex="0">I'm not a button</div>
 ```

-This div would now be announced as an interactive element by assistive technology, this is all well and good, but why?
+This div would now be announced as an interactive element by assistive technology, this is all well and good, but is it robust and accessible?
+No.

 As well as this extra role, we'd also then need to handle focus behavior manually using JavaScript and the `tabindex` attribute and also [handle key events](https://adrianroselli.com/2022/04/brief-note-on-buttons-enter-and-space.html).
 This adds unnecessary complexity and requires the user to download JavaScript just to do something that could be done with a native element.